 The visit from my point of view, is essential.
 We were delighted.
 So, it’s totally worth it.

 We arrived by car from Nantes, parked, and took the free bus to the monastery entrance.

-The bus leaves you right in a great place to take pictures.
+The bus leaves you in a great place to take pictures.
+(See the picture below)

 You go into town, and you seem to be going back in time.
 The first door you cross is called L’Avancée.
 It is a fortified courtyard where the guard corps of the Burgundies was located.

 Then you will cross two more doors, and you will reach the Grand Rue.
 It is a narrow street that goes up to the abbey, and it is the same one that the pilgrims once followed.

 You will see many shops and restaurants throughout the route and a small church dedicated to Saint Pierre, among others.

 I recommend that you go up from the Grand Rue to the Abbey, visit it and then come back down the wall; that’s what we did!

 I wouldn’t say I liked Mont St Michel because it’s very commercial, but I understand that the entire complex must be maintained.

 The restaurants looked excellent, but the prices are a bit expensive.
 But like I said, it depends on your budget.

 I know I’m going to come back more often, it’s only a two-hour drive from my house, and every time I have visitors they’ll want to go, hehehe…

 What I’m clear about is that I’m going back one day at high tide!!!

 I’ll also visit Normandy and Brittany and tell you more things.

 Have you been to Mont Saint Michel?
 Do you feel like going?
 Tell me!